Get the kit — A$297

 For a small SIL provider with 10 participants, even a two-month delay in registration could mean tens of thousands of dollars in lost funding — on top of the direct audit costs.
 The total cost of "failing" and having to remediate can easily exceed $20,000 to $30,000 when you factor in all direct and indirect costs.

-By comparison, investing in proper document preparation before your audit — whether through a consultant ($4,400+) or a self-serve document kit like the SIL Rescue Kit ($297) — is a fraction of the cost of failure.
+By comparison, investing in proper document preparation before your audit — whether through a consultant ($4,400+) or a self-serve document kit like the Complete SIL Kit ($297) — is a fraction of the cost of failure.

 How to Prevent Audit Failure